Travel Bhutan in June

 Bhutan Weather and Temperature in June

-Weather and temperature are very favorable in Bhutan in the month of June.
+Weather and temperature are very favourable in Bhutan in the month of June.

 Places to Visit Bhutan in June

-Thimphu: Thimphu is the capital of Bhutan and it is the center of the Government.
-The broad Thimphu valley represents mostly the urban way of life.
-Just like any other place in Bhutan, this valley is clothed with beaitiful trees from valley to the hills tops and with beautiful buildings built and maintained with traditional Bhutanese Architect.
+Thimphu: Thimphu is the capital of Bhutan and it is the centre of the Government.
+The broad Thimphu Valley represents mostly the urban way of life.
+Just like any other place in Bhutan, this valley is clothed with beautiful trees from the valley to the tops of the hills and with beautiful buildings built and maintained by traditional Bhutanese architects.

 Monsoon Rain in June in Different Parts of Bhutan